-Mummy had packed suits and ties for us, which we had laughed about, but now wore to make the right impression.
-Jack was trying to get his hair to behave.
-Our Taxi Driver baldies had grown out about an inch.
+Mummy had suits and ties packed for us, which we had laughed about.
+We now want to make the right impression.
+Jack is trying to get his hair to behave.
+Our Taxi Driver baldies have grown out about an inch.

 “Forget that, let’s go.”
-I had made coffee in the room and we took the expensive Beverly-Wilshire porcelain with us.
-A cab out front knew where to go at MGM’s studios in Culver City, which we renamed Vulgar City, from our New York entitled point of view.
+I had made coffee in the room.
+We took the expensive Beverly-Wilshire porcelain with us.
+A cab out front knows where to go at MGM’s studios in Culver City.
+We renamed it Vulgar City, from our entitled New York point of view.

-Two teenagers with a film attracted scant attention at the corporate offices.
-A junior executive came out to take the package.
-Except we had to deliver it to UA, so we told him he could only look at it today.
+Two teenagers with a film attract scant attention at the corporate offices.
+A junior executive comes out to take the package.
+Except we have to deliver it to UA, so we tell him he can only look at it today.

-“Where are you boys from?” he remarked sarcastically.
+“Where are you boys from?” he remarks sarcastically.

-That got his attention.
+That gets his attention.
 “You mean he’s your granddad?”

 “No. I’m their November mistake.”

-“Well, he’s partners with Kirk Kerkorian, so maybe you need to speak with an executive.”
+“Well, he is partners with Kirk Kerkorian, so maybe you need to speak with an executive.”

 “All we want is someone who can decide whether to invest in Marty’s film.
 He’s over-budget.”

-Junior left and soon an older man came into the conference room.
+Junior leaves and soon an older man comes into the conference room.

-“What’s up, boys,” he turned to Jack.
-“I understand Henry Stone’s your grandfather.”
+“What’s up, boys,” he turns to Jack.
+“I understand Edgar Stone’s your grandfather.”